The Pagination Component in Bootstrap 4

-Similarly, if you have a long web page with say 2000+ words, you may divide that single page into multiple pages and let users navigate via pagination component.
+Similarly, if you have a long web page with say 2000+ words, you may divide that single page into multiple pages and let users navigate via the pagination component.

 How to create pagination using Bootstrap 4